Your business already has the potential talent you need for automation—if you take the right approach to upskilling.

 The World Economic Forum confirms that the future of work will require equipping staff with new skills and fostering workplace flexibility.

 The rise of retraining employees has already started.
-Take it from Amazon, which just announced one of the largest reskilling initiatives to date.
+Take it from Amazon, which has announced one of the largest reskilling initiatives to date.
 Instead of laying off workers as the e-commerce giant increasingly automates warehouse and delivery functions, it plans to retrain 100,000 people to move into more highly skilled jobs within the company.

 By 2025, Amazon plans to have upskilled about a third of its U.S. workforce through its own education initiatives like Amazon Technical Academy and Machine Learning University.
 While supporting employees through digital transformation is a $700 million investment, the company believes that leveraging its current workforce—especially in a competitive job market—will pay off.